 - The construction is such that a narrow cylinder (in this case A) is connected to a wider cylinder (in this case B).
 They are fitted with airtight pistons on either end.
 The inside of the cylinders are filled with an incompressible fluid.

-Pressure applied at piston A is transmitted equally to piston B without diminishing, on use of an in compressible fluid.
+- Pressure applied at piston A is transmitted equally to piston B without diminishing, on use of an incompressible fluid.
 Piston B effectively serves as a platform to lift heavy objects like big machines or vehicles.
 Few more applications include a hydraulic jack and hydraulic press and forced amplification is used in the braking system of most cars.

 Learn more about Pascal’s Law and its varied applications with expert faculty, along with more physics calculators and physics formulas here at BYJU’S.